vshymanskyy/TinyGSM/README.md

 The first connection with a new SIM card, a new module, or at a new location/tower may take a *LONG* time - up to 15 minutes or even more, especially if the signal quality isn't excellent.
 If it is your first connection, you may need to adjust your wait times and possibly go to lunch while you're waiting.

 If you are able to open a TCP connection but have the connection close before receiving data, try adding a keep-alive header to your request.
-Some modules (ie, the SIM7000 in SSL mode) will immediately throw away any un-read data when the remote server closes the connection - sometimes without even reporting the data arrived in the first place.
+Some modules (ie, the SIM7000 in SSL mode) will immediately throw away any un-read data when the remote server closes the connection - sometimes without even giving a notification that data arrived in the first place.
 When using MQTT, to keep a continuous connection you may need to reduce your keep-alive interval (PINGREQ/PINGRESP).

 ### Diagnostics sketch